Stellarium/stellarium-web-engine/data/skydata/skycultures/belarusian/description.md

 ## Authors

-The creation of this sky culture for Stellarium was suggested by Alexander Wolf to Johan Meuris, based on the article __Astronyms in Belarussian Folk Beliefs__ by Tsimafei Avilin [#1], published in the peer-reviewed journal Archaeologia Baltica.
+Text and data by Alexander Wolf, Tsimafei Avilin and Johan Meuris.

 Illustrations by Johan Meuris.

-## Licence
+## License

-GNU GPL v2.0
+Text and data: TODO

+Illustrations: Free Art License